 Legislation

 Several US states have passed legislation regulating some aspects of the use of Investigative Genetic Genealogy within their jurisdiction.
-IGGAB is aware of even more US states considering legislation as well, and will post information as it changes.
+IGGAB is aware of even more US states considering legislation as well, and will continue to post information as it changes.

+An additional law, effective date Oct 1, 2024, was signed into law on May 16, 2024, which establishes that when IGG is used solely for the purpose of identifying a deceased or missing individual, the process is exempt from the prior statutory provisions (above).
 Montana law - signed into law May 7, 2021.
 Montana's law requires that investigators obtain a search warrant before using a consumer DNA database, unless the consumer has waived the right to privacy.

 |